lorrainea/lorrainea.github.io/_pages/about.md

+I am currently a Lecturer in Computer Science within the Department of Computer Science at Brunel University of London.
+I completed my PhD at King's College London in 2019.
+I also completed my MSci in Computer Science at King's College London in 2015 with a 1st class degree.

-My current work lies in the creation of algorithms and data structures with applicatios in computational molecular biology.
-Specifically, this involves identifying and creating algorithms which can aid biological research.
-I also work on string algorithms with applications in pattern matching and sequence comparison.
+My current work lies in the creation of algorithms and data structures with applications in computational biology.
+Specifically, this involves identifying and creating algorithms and data structures which can aid biological research.
+I also work on string algorithms with applications in pattern matching, indexing and sequence comparison.

 ***
 #### Tools I have helped to design, implement and maintain: